satvikahuja/food-nutrition-classifier/README.md

 # Food Detection and Nutritional Info Project

 ## Overview
 This project uses YOLOv8m to detect various food dishes in images and provides nutritional information for each detected item.
-The system is deployed on an AWS EC2 instance, offering an accessible API for integration into various applications.
+The system is deployed on an AWS EC2 instance, offering an accessible API for integration into various applications

 ## Features
 - **Food Detection**: Automatically detect and label different food items in an image.